A-Roucher/a-roucher.github.io/_posts/2024-08-15-brief-history-of-ai.md

 To do this, we can place the different vectors representing the words of a sentence side by side and input the whole thing into a large neural network to ask it to predict the word to complete.
 However, until 2017, deep neural networks were not really capable of considering dynamic interactions between their different inputs.
-To illustrate this difficulty, let's take the example of German => French translation.
+To illustrate this difficulty, let's take the example of German => English translation.
 In German, the verb is pushed to the end of relative clauses, even if the subject remains at the beginning[^fn16].

 > "Ich frohe mich, dass er am Donnerstag Abend zum Essen kommt."
-> "I am glad that he comes to dinner on Thursday evening."
+> "I glad myself, that he on Thursday evening to dinner comes."

 But this is not the case for a non-relative clause:

 > "Er kommt am Donnerstag Abend zum Essen, ich frohe mich"
-> "He comes to dinner on Thursday evening, I am glad."
+> "He comes on Thursday evening to dinner, I glad myself."

 So depending on the content of the sentence, whether or not the sentence is formulated as a relative clause, the position of the inputs is completely altered.
 We would therefore need to model dynamic interactions according to the inputs, such as "if we are in a relative clause, the subject of the clause must interact strongly with the very last word (the verb)."
 But our neural network is not capable of this because it processes its inputs only according to their position: whatever the input sentence, the first word will always be taken into account in the same way in the network: by arriving in neuron No.1 of the first layer, it will then be sent to all the neurons of layer 2 according to the network's pre-established weights, and so on for all the layers.